beepscore/Remy/README.md

 ## remy_python
 Make a Python app with two parts:
 - A Flask web service to accept television command requests (e.g. volume decrease, volume increase).
 - A way to send commands to a transmitter, which then transmits the commands to the television (e.g. via infrared light).
-The app may run on a Raspberry Pi with an attached infrared transmitter and use LIRC (LInux Infrared Remote Control).
+The app may run on a Raspberry Pi with an attached infrared transmitter and use LIRC (Linux Infrared Remote Control).

 https://github.com/beepscore/remy_python